-(Section IV).
-Within this framework, we demonstrate how the bias for the shortest registration sequence that is inherent in traditional HMM formulations is corrected by a novel "object-clutter model."
-In addition, a segmental HMM formulation ([3], [4]) is introduced to model the "duration probability" of each model state, so that the optimal combination of the object part scales is estimated.
-A polynomial inference algorithm automatically determines object location, orientation, scale and structure by finding the globally optimal registration of model states with the image features, even in the presence of clutter (Section V).
+traditional HMM formulations is corrected by a novel "objectclutter model."
+In addition, a segmental HMM formulation [3], [4] is introduced to model the "duration probability" of each model state so that the optimal combination of the object part scales is estimated.
+A polynomial inference algorithm automatically determines object location, orientation, scale, and structure by finding the globally optimal registration of model states with the image features, even in the presence of clutter (Section 5).
 Object scale is determined by evaluating registrations obtained at different scales.
-Our paper also provides a detailed approach for implementing the above framework (Section VI).
+Our paper also provides a detailed approach for implementing the above framework (Section 6).

-Experiments with real images of branches of leaves and hands demonstrate that the proposed method can localize objects of variable shape structure with high accuracy, improving upon the results we obtained using the original HSSM formulation [1].
+Experiments with real images of branches of leaves and hands demonstrate that the proposed method can localize objects of variable shape structure with high accuracy; improving upon the results we obtained using the original HSSM formulation [1].
 For the task of hand shape localization and identification, the proposed method is also significantly more accurate than previously proposed methods based on chamfer-distance matching [5], [6].
-Furthermore, by integrating simple temporal constraints, the proposed method gains speed-ups of more than an order of magnitude, and produces highly accurate results in experiments on non-rigid hand motion tracking.
+Furthermore, by integrating simple temporal constraints, the proposed method gains speed-ups of more than an order of magnitude and produces highly accurate results in experiments on nonrigid hand motion tracking.

-II.
-RELATED WORK
+2 RELATED WORK

 A large amount of work in computer vision addresses the issue of detecting deformable object shapes in images [7], [8].
-Shock graphs [9] and FORMS [10] can be used to fit deformable models to silhouettes extracted from images, but these methods are sensitive to segmentation errors that change the topological properties of silhouettes.
+Shock graphs [9] and the Flexible Object Recognition and Modeling System (FORMS) [10] can be used to fit deformable models to silhouettes extracted from images, but these methods are sensitive to segmentation errors that change the topological properties of silhouettes.
 Such errors are frequent in the presence of noise and clutter.
-Another family of deformable models consists of active contour [11], [12] and shape [13] models.
+Another family of deformable models comprises of active contour [11], [12] and shape [13] models.
 Even if prior information about object shape is incorporated into such models [14], [15], [16], [17], a deformable object in an image can typically not be detected automatically unless a good initial alignment between model and image object is provided.

-Methods that rely on generative models, like graphical models, can be used to detect deformable shapes automatically, without requiring an initial guess [18], [19], [20].
+Methods that rely on generative models like graphical models can be used to detect deformable shapes automatically without requiring an initial guess [18], [19], [20].
 When the graphical model is a sequence or a tree of nodes, dynamic programming can be used to find a globally optimal registration between the model and a set of possible part locations, even in the presence of clutter [6], [21], [22], [23], [24], [25], [26].
 A limitation of dynamic programming is that it cannot capture cyclical dependencies between shape parts.
-Graphical models that use iterative inference can capture such dependencies, with the tradeoff of not guaranteeing a globally optimal solution and of additional computational cost [18], [19], [20].

-The main difference between our method and the above-mentioned methods is that our method can be used to model and detect object classes that exhibit variable shape structure.
+Graphical models that use iterative inference can capture such dependencies with the trade-off of not guaranteeing a globally optimal solution and of additional computational cost [18], [19], [20].
+The main difference between our method and the abovementioned methods is that our method can be used to model and detect object classes that exhibit variable shape structure.
 We should stress that "structure variation" is not synonymous with "deformation."
-Objects can be totally rigid and still exhibit variable structure as the hair combs in Fig. 1.
+Objects can be totally rigid and still exhibit variable structure, as the hair combs in Fig. 1.
 Existing methods can model deformations of individual shape parts and deformations in the spatial arrangements of object parts; they cannot capture structure variations, for example, a shape part that is repeated an arbitrary number of times.
 Our method, in addition to modeling deformations, is explicitly designed to model variable shape structure.